gregsaun/prusa_i3_bear_upgrade/README.md

 ## Current status

-**Half Upgrade :heavy_check_mark: :** Dev and tests finished, currently waiting feedback from first users
+**Half Upgrade :heavy_check_mark: :** Finished

-**Full Upgrade MK2(s) :grey_exclamation: :** Currently building the first Full Upgrade MK2s.
-Assembly instructions will be ready soon after the build.
+**Full Upgrade MK2(s) :heavy_check_mark: :** Finished

-**Full Upgrade MK2.5 :grey_exclamation: :** Currently building the first Full Upgrade MK2s and I am waiting for my MK2.5 upgrade.
-Assembly instructions will be ready soon after the build.
+**Full Upgrade MK2.5 :grey_exclamation: :** MK2.5 upgrade kits have not been shipped from Prusa factory for now.
+The only differences for this upgrade will be the RAMBo cover mounts.
+All parts, documentation and tests are finished.

-**Full Upgrade MK3 :question: :** No build as been tried yet but parts have been tested individually.
-Everything is ready except assembly instructions.
-I do not have the privilege to own a MK3, if someone would like to try the adventure that would be awesome!
+**Full Upgrade MK3 :question: :** No build as been tried as I do not own a MK3.
+All parts, documentation and tests are finished.
+Waiting feedback from first builders (big thank you for the help!).

 ## Links